 The example of the merger between Aon and Willis Tower, recently opposed by the US government, suggests that even in the unexciting space of insurance brokerage, tolerance for oligopolies is diminishing with the new Biden administration.
 Not to mention its expressed willingness to reverse Donald Trump’s tax cuts.

-Finally politics, which has been the catalyst for increased visibility in recent months with a US election that was deemed economically and geopolitically satisfactory, could resurface with major tensions continuing between the developed world and China, with the economic challenges linked to COVID bogging down entire regions with as yet unknown consequences – again, South America and India in particular come to mind.
+Finally, politics, which has been the catalyst for increased visibility in recent months with a US election that was deemed economically and geopolitically satisfactory, could resurface with major tensions continuing between the developed world and China, with the economic challenges linked to COVID bogging down the entire regions with as yet unknown consequences – again, South America and India, in particular, come to mind.

 Equity markets are particularly sensitive to the financial conditions provided by central banks, the outlook for earnings growth and general uncertainty.
 It seems to us that after the first half-year confirming the transition to a “post-COVID” world, strong results posted by listed companies and clear messages from central bankers, investors have demonstrated their serenity on the prospects of these first two points.
 We remain constructive on the equity asset class in general, particularly in view of its relative value, but we will remain vigilant – especially as our optimism, albeit measured, is now widely shared by the market.